Configuring HPE GreenLake SSO SAML Authentication with ADFS

 The next step is to install Active Directory Federation Services role on the Windows Server.

-Note: In my environment, I use a Windows Server 2022.
+In my environment, I use a Windows Server 2022.

 Open the Add Roles and Features Wizard and select the Active Directory Federation Services role: